Looking for fun activities or places in Singapore to go with your children? Here are our top recommendations for the month of August 2018.

 Besides rare unpublished illustrations and personal items such as pilot’s gloves and a leather satchel, you can also check out up-close stamps, miniature sheets, airmail covers and postcards.
 Interspersed are milestones such as when international airmail services were introduced.

 From now until March 17, 2019, at the Singapore Philatelic Museum.
-Free admission for Singaporeans and Permanent Residents; tickets at $8 (adult) and $6 (child aged 3 to 12).
+Free admission for Singaporeans and permanent residents; tickets at $8 (adult) and $6 (child aged three to 12).

 Find out more www.spm.org.sg